-If you have inherited assets in Spain, you will no doubt be feeling somewhat daunted by the task that lies ahead in claiming them, if indeed you want to.
+If you have inherited assets in Spain, you may well be feeling somewhat daunted by the task that lies ahead in claiming them, if you decide you want to accept the inheritance.

-In Spain, inheritance is a right rather than an obligation, and in many cases beneficiaries of estates decide not to accept what has been left to them.
-This is usually because the debts on the estate exceed the value of it.
+In Spain, inheritance is a right rather than an obligation, and there is the option to refuse the bequest.
+In many cases beneficiaries of estates decide not to accept what has been left to them mainly due to the debts on the estate which exceed the value of it.
 In rejecting an inheritance, it automatically falls to the next in line to inherit.

 There is always much to do when administering an estate, regardless of which country you are in or which laws apply.
-It can be particularly challenging if you are not based locally, and so you may wish, if you do decide to accept your inheritance, to instruct Spanish probate solicitors to handle the estate for you.
+It can be particularly challenging if you are not based locally and the best option may be to instruct Spanish probate lawyers to deal with the estate.

-Giambrone Law is an international, award winning law firm with offices in numerous countries, including the UK and Spain.
-We have a team of specialist Spanish probate solicitors at your disposal, all of whom speak fluent English and are natively aware of the laws and cultural aspects that apply across the different regions of Spain.
-Our experts will be able to advise you as to the value of the estate early on, so that you can make an informed decision as to whether to accept your inheritance.
-This is valuable guidance to have at the start, as it may be that you decide to reject it, all things considered.
+Giambrone is an international, award-winning law firm with offices in several European countries including the UK and Spain.
+We have a team of specialist Spanish probate lawyers at your disposal, all of whom speak fluent English and are competent in the law and are fully aware of cultural variations that apply across the different regions of Spain.
+Our experts will be able to advise you as to the value of the estate early on so that you can make an informed decision as to whether to accept or decline your inheritance.
+This is valuable guidance to have at the onset enabling you to avoid wasting time and money if the estate is not a viable proposition.

-The following information has been put together to assist you in understanding how the Spanish probate system works, but of course we are available on a one-to-one basis to answer your individual questions.
+The following information will assist you in understanding how the Spanish probate system works, of course, we are available on a one-to-one basis to answer your individual questions.

 What are the main differences between Spanish probate law and UK probate law?

 Spanish probate law is very different to that in the UK in numerous ways.
-Firstly, Spanish wills do not usually appoint an executor.
-Instead, as a beneficiary you would be required to appear before a Spanish notary to state whether you accept the inheritance.
-Secondly, as already stated, in Spain you have a choice as to whether you accept an inheritance, it is a right rather than an obligation.
+First, as a beneficiary, you would be required to appear before a Spanish notary to state whether or not you accept the inheritance.
+Secondly, as previously stated, in Spain you have a choice as to whether you accept an inheritance, it is a right rather than an obligation.

-If you are unable to appear in person before the Notary, then you can appoint a power of attorney to do so on your behalf, which would usually be the Spanish probate solicitor managing the estate.
+If you are unable to appear in person before the Notary, then you can commission a power of attorney and appoint another person, usually be the Spanish probate abogado (solicitor) to manage the estate.

 I’ve inherited assets from a non-Spanish resident, will the rules differ?

-A new law that took effect on 1 January 2015 changed things considerably.
+A new law that took effect on 1 January 2015 altered the existing law in this respect.
 Previously, if you inherited assets from a non-Spanish resident, the State Rules would apply concerning inheritance tax, no matter where the assets were based in Spain.
 This contradicted the law applying to Spanish residents, who were able to take advantage of the beneficial tax allowances allocated by the various autonomous communities.
-This was considered discriminatory however, and the new EU law now means that beneficiaries of non-resident EU citizens with assets in Spain can enjoy the same tax allowances as Spanish nationals.
+This was considered discriminatory, however, the new EU law now means that beneficiaries of non-resident EU citizens with assets in Spain can enjoy the same tax allowances as Spanish nationals.

 What is involved in the Spanish probate process?